 - A caption for your image.

 - The source of your image and any copyright information in brackets.

 These should be separated from the text by two carriage returns.

-Contributors are strongly encouraged to provide an illustration for their post.
-This may be a photograph, a graphic or a cartoon.
+Contributors are strongly encouraged to provide one or more illustrations for their post.
+This may be photographs, graphics or a cartoons.
 Pictures can be in gif, png, jpg or jpeg format.
-Please note, the editorial team reserve the right to curate which images are, or are not, included on our website.
+Please note, the editorial team reserves the right to curate which images are, or are not, included on our website.